On Predictability of Reinforcement Learning Dynamics for Large Language Models: AlphaRL: A Free Acceleration for RL Training

 We use models trained with RLOO, GRPO, and DAPO on Qwen3-8B-Base \citep{qwen2025qwen25technicalreport}.
 We then evaluate on six standard mathematical reasoning benchmarks: AIME24, AIME25 \citep{ye2025limoreasoning}, MATH-500 \citep{lightman2023lets}, Minerva, and GPQA \citep{rein2023gpqagraduatelevelgoogleproofqa}, with 32 sampled responses per question under temperature $T=0.6$, and we report average accuracy.

-Table \ref{Table1} presents the reasoning performance across six reasoning benchmarks (AIME24, AIME25, MATH, MINERVA, GPQA, and GSM8K) at different training stages, with and without AlphaRL-enhanced updates.
+Table \ref{Table1} presents the reasoning performance across six reasoning benchmarks (\textit{i.e.}, AIME24, AIME25, MATH, MINERVA, GPQA, and GSM8K) at different training stages, with and without AlphaRL-enhanced updates.
 The results show that AlphaRL significantly improves the model's reasoning performance even at early stages (only 10\% of the total training steps), achieving performance comparable to the non-AlphaRL model at 40\% of training steps.
 By the 40\% training stage, the AlphaRL-enhanced models almost reach the performance of fully trained models.
 For instance, RLOO and GRPO models achieve 96\% of the reasoning performance of the fully trained model, surpassing the fully trained model on the MATH-500 dataset.
 For DAPO, AlphaRL reaches a relative accuracy of 102\% on the GPQA dataset.
 Furthermore, we present an example after acceleration in Table \ref{Table2}, which shows that the AlphaRL-enhanced model not only remains consistent with the Fully Trained Model in evaluation metrics but also exhibits largely similar patterns and reasoning approaches in the responses.
+We present additional experimental results for more models in Appendix~\ref{appendixa}.

-Overall, the AlphaRL-enhanced models exhibit significant improvements at all training stages.
-AlphaRL not only accelerates the training process but also maintains reasoning performance close to that of the fully trained model while reducing training time.
+Overall, the AlphaRL-enhanced LLMs exhibit significant improvements at all training stages.
+AlphaRL not only accelerates the training process but also maintains reasoning performance close to that of the fully trained model.
 On average, AlphaRL accelerates the training process by up to 2.5 times while retaining the vast majority of the reasoning performance, demonstrating its tremendous potential in improving both training efficiency and reasoning capability.